DenfeldRobotics4009/CAD-Cloud/README.txt

 Name things clearly.

-All parts of the robot that are not custom should be placed in CADLib.
+All parts of the robot that are not a custom sub-assemnbly should be placed in CADLib.